Australian-Text-Analytics-Platform/atap-corpus-loader/DOCS.md

 ## Docs

-### atap_corpus_loader.CorpusLoader.CorpusLoader
+### atap_corpus_loader.CorpusLoader

 Public interface for the CorpusLoader module.
 Maintains a reference to the logic Controller and the GUI wrapper.
 A CorpusLoader object can be used as a Panel component, i.e. will render in a Panel GUI.
-The build_callback_fn will be called when a corpus is built (can be set using set_build_callback()).
+Callbacks can be registered using the register_event_callback() method

 Can be imported using: